ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     </video>
 </div>

-### Create in World Leaderboard
+### Create an in World Leaderboard

 You need to display the leaderboard in the world to players.
-A leaderboard can have quite a few components too it and how you design it's up to you.
+A leaderboard can have quite a few components to it and how you design it's up to you.

 In **Community Content** find **Race Timer Tutorial - Board** by **CoreAcademy** and import it.